arcuru/chaz/README.md

 ## Install

-`headjack` is only packaged on crates.io, but it's recommended that you run from git HEAD for now.
+`chaz` is only packaged on crates.io, but it's recommended that you run from git HEAD for now.

 For [Nix](https://nixos.org/) users, this repo contains a Nix flake.
 See the [setup section](#nix) for details on configuring.